jeff-hykin/Resh/README.md

 # Development

 This app is functional but in alpha.
 At the moment it is only being developed for Mac.
 Once the mac version is complete, I may work on a Linux version.
 Work on this likely won't be finished till at least the fall semester of 2017.
 All the basic bash commands have been added.
-The larest two hurdles remaining are getting SSH to work seamlessly/securely, and also getting all of the depenecies in working order.
+The larest two hurdles remaining are getting SSH to work seamlessly/securely, and also getting all of the depenecies in protable/working order.

 The app is being built using Electron.